pss959/EasyMaker3D/InternalDoc/Building.md

 All of these examples assume you run the command in the top-level $(APP_NAME) directory.

+Note that the `-j8` option passed to `scons` allows 8 parallel jobs to run to speed things up; adjust this number for your particular build host.

+### Release

+To build the release:

     scons -j8 --mode=rel Release

-builds the release file and puts it in `build\rel\Release\`.
+This creates a file containing the release (Zip or DMG) in the `build\rel\Release\` directory.
 This is all that is needed when releasing a new version of the application (along with updating the public documentation as needed).

+### Application(s)

+To build the main application in the default `opt` mode:

     scons -j8 App

-builds the main application in the default `opt` mode.
-The `-j8` option allows 8 parallel jobs to run to speed things up.
-The result is
-<tt>build/opt/Apps/$(APP_NAME)</tt>.
+The result is <tt>build/opt/Apps/$(APP_NAME)</tt>.

     scons -j8 --mode=dbg App

 builds the main application in `dbg` mode.
 The result is
 <tt>build/dbg/Apps/$(APP_NAME)</tt>.

+To build the main application and all [auxiliary applications](#BuildTargets):

+    scons -j8 Apps

+### Object Files

+This example shows how to build a single object file (`Util/String.os`, built from `Util/String.cpp`) with output containing the full command used to compile it.
+This can be handy to make sure all compiler arguments are correct.

+    scons build/opt/Util/String.os --nobrief

+### Tests

+To build all unit tests in `opt` mode:

+    scons -j8 Tests

+To build and run all unit tests in `opt` mode:

+    scons -j8 RunTests

+There are two ways to limit the set of tests that are run with the `RunTests`
+target:

+    scons -j8 RunTests TESTFILTER="*Bevel*"

+runs all unit tests that have the string "Bevel" in their names.

+    scons -j8 RunTests TESTCATEGORIES=Math,Util

+runs all unit tests that are in the `Math` and `Util` categories.
+The categories correspond to [code Modules](#Modules), which also correspond to code subdirectories.

+There is an additional `Timing` category that runs tests with performance experiments.
+These tests are disabled by default in `src/Tests/TestMain.cpp` and have to be enabled specifically with the `TESTFILTER` or `TESTCATEGORIES` options.

+It is sometimes useful to enable [key-based runtime logging](#KLogging) for unit tests.
+The `KLOG` option does this:

+    scons -j8 RunTests TESTFILTER="MainHandler*" KLOG="h"

+### Code Coverage

+The `cov` build mode enables code coverage tracking.
+To see code coverage for all tests, run:

+    scons -j8 --mode=cov Coverage

+This produces an HTML coverage report in `build/cov/coverage/index.html`.

+The `TESTFILTER` and `TESTCATEGORIES` options described above also work for coverage, so this command:

+    scons -j8 --mode=cov Coverage TESTCATEGORIES=Math

+will produce a report after running only the `Math` tests; this can be used to determine if all of those tests cover all the lines of code in the `Math` module.

+### Documentation

+To build this internal documentation into `build/InternalDoc/html/`:

     scons -j8 InternalDoc

-builds this internal documentation and puts the results in `build/InternalDoc/html/`.
+To build the public documentation into `build/PublicDoc/html/`:

     scons PublicDoc

-builds this internal documentation and puts the results in `build/PublicDoc/html/`.
 Note that using more than one parallel job can mess things up when creating the images and is not recommended.

-    scons -j8 RunTests

-builds and runs all unit tests in `opt` mode.

-    scons -j8 RunTests TESTFILTER="*Bevel*"

-builds and unit tests in `opt` mode and runs all unit tests that have the string "Bevel" in their names.

-    scons -j8 RunTests TESTFILTER="*Bevel*"

-builds and unit tests in `opt` mode and runs all unit tests that have the string "Bevel" in their names.

-    scons build/opt/App/Renderer.os --nobrief

-builds the one specified object file (from `Renderer.cpp`) with output containing the full command used to compile it.
-This can be handy to make sure all compiler arguments are correct.

 ## Build Input Files